databrary/www/databrary/input/pages/about.md

 The Databrary Project has two main components:

 [Databrary](http://databrary.org)
 :   A digital data library specialized for storing, managing, preserving, analyzing, and sharing video and other temporally dense streams of data.
+Databrary is federally funded by the NSF and the NIH to create a library for sharing video and metadata for developmental and behavioral research.

 [Datavyu](http://datavyu.org)
-:   A free, open source software tool for coding, exploring, and analyzing video data and other temporally dense data streams.Databrary is federally funded by the NSF and the NIH to create a library for sharing video and metadata for developmental and behavioral research.
+:   A free, open source software tool for coding, exploring, and analyzing video data and other temporally dense data streams.

 # Learn